elkorn/interactive-cv/data/personal.md

 I am a very passionate software developer, who cares **a lot** about what he is working on.
 I currently focus mainly on full-stack web development and work on RIAs with Scala in the backend.

+My moonshot goal as of now is to be a full-stack/Web/Systems developer with the ability to design and implement cutting-edge, performant applications and distributed systems.
+I try not to limit myself topic-wise or language-wise, due to the fact that I'm striving to discover new ways to get the job done while nehancing my understanding of areas previously opaque.
+Thus I'm open to the possibility of my perspective being turned upside down.

 I am constantly looking for like-minded people, with whom I can participate in creating software that matters.
 Regardless of the tasks at hand, I strive for nourishing a creative environment while doing my job.
 I love working on greenfield projects.
 Who doesn't?
 However, when faced with an existing system, I strive to make